aai-institute/beyond-jupyter/refactoring-journey/step11-cross-validation/README.md

 experiment_name = TagBuilder("popularity-classification", dataset.tag()) \
     .with_conditional(use_cross_validation, "CV").build()
 ```
-In particular, we are interested in the performance of the xgboost model retrieved from
+In particular, we are interested in the performance of the XGBoost model retrieved from
 the previous hyperparameter optimisation step, which is named `XGBoost-meanPop-opt`.
 Running the 3-fold cross-validation results in the
 following metrics:
 ```